top of page

 Eric J. Rubio, Co-President

 Eric is an arts and non-profit management professional originally from the Chicago area and an Arlingtonian since 2021.
-He presently serves as Director of Finance and Administration for The Washington Chorus, is a member of the sixth and current cohort of Sphinx LEAD, and is a regular arts and culture grant panelist.
+He presently serves as Director of Finance and Administration for the National Symphony Orchestra, is a member of the sixth and current cohort of Sphinx LEAD and a regular writer and speaker on arts and nonprofit management.

 Sara Barker, Co-President